goramartin/master-thesis/docs/solutions/experiments/01-search-root-user-study.md

        - Programmer
        - Manager
  2. Domain description here
-    - Search for the root class you would use to build the data structure.
+    - Search for the root class you would use to build the described data structure.
 Try both with and without the property filter and boosting.
 Give yourself 5 minutes at most.
     - Questions:
-        - I understood the domain description clearly.
+        - I understood the data structure description clearly.
         - Did you find a root class?
             -  did not find ... found perfect class
         - Insert it's name and an identifier (located next to it's name in parenthesis).